-The Internal Family System is a theory that individuals cannot be fully understood in isolation from the family unit.
-The family in question, however, is one’s internal family, or sub-personas.
-By learning how all the different parts of you function as one Self, you can identify which parts of you are causing conflict in your life.
-An Internal Family System Therapist can help you learn to manage these parts of yourself to continue growing as a person.
+The Internal Family System is a theory that our mind contains multiple parts.
+These parts together form one’s True Self.
+Like family members, a person’s inner parts take on different roles.
+Each has its perspective, interests, memories, and viewpoints.
+That said, you can only fully understand yourself by exploring these parts of yourself.
+By learning how these parts contribute to your True Self, you can identify which parts of you are causing conflict in your life.
+An Internal Family System Therapist can help you learn to manage these parts of yourself to continue growing.

 What is Internal Family Systems Therapy?

-Internal Family Systems (IFS) is a type of therapy that addresses your sub-personas (or families) within each person’s mental system.
-These sub-personas are typically wounded parts and painful emotions, such as anger or shame.
-The sub-personas are often in conflict with each other, thus dividing the core self.
-IFS focuses on healing your inner child and restoring the mental harmony of the Self.
+Internal Family Systems (IFS) therapy addresses your sub-personas (or families) within your mental system.
+Typically, these sub-personas are typically wounded parts and painful emotions, such as anger or shame.
+Often, these sub-personas conflict with each other.
+IFS therapy focuses on healing your inner child and restoring the mental harmony of the Self.

-- Each person has a Self, and the Self should manage to the coordination of the inner family
+- Each person has a Self, and the Self should coordinate the inner family

 - There is no such thing as a “bad part” of a person’s sub-personas